In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Developed by Adobe Acrobat Pro DC, Adobe Sign is an online signing platform that allows users to send and collect electronic signatures.

-With Adobe Sign, you can create and edit PDFs to add signatures and manage your proposals.
+You can create and edit PDFs to add signatures and manage your proposals with Adobe Sign.
 You can work with Google Docs, Microsoft 365, and Box, to name a few.

 DocuSign is another online signing platform that allows users to sign documents from virtually any device, like iOS, Windows, and Android, and it even works offline.